rian39/notes/bergson_matter_memory.md

 the more immediate the reaction is compelled to be, the most must perception resemble a mere contact 32

-it is true that an image may be without being perceived - it may be present without being represented 35
+it is true that an image may be without being perceived - it may be present without being represented 35 {#images}

 that which distinguishes it as a present image, as an objective reality, from a represented image is the necessity which obliges it to act through every one of its points upon all the points of all other images, to transmit the whole of what it perceives 36